alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-11-18-mean-by-halal-haram-in-islam.md

 lang: en
 category: [terminology]
 note: true
-excerpt: "Halal and Haram are two Shar'i (Islamic legal) rulings, the knowledge of which is acquired from the Qur'an and the Sunnah."
+summary: "Halal and Haram are two Shar'i (Islamic legal) rulings, the knowledge of which is acquired from the Qur'an and the Sunnah."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz